Lighting: Color properties

 For example, in order to meet the expectations for good color rendering in retail applications, research suggests using the well-established CRI along with another metric called gamut area index (GAI).
 GAI represents the relative separation of object colors illuminated by a light source; the greater the GAI, the greater the apparent saturation or vividness of the object colors.
 As a result, light sources which balance both CRI and GAI are generally preferred over ones that have only high CRI or only high GAI.

 Light exposure

-Typical measurements of light have used a Dosimeter.
 Dosimeters measure an individual's or an object's exposure to something in the environment, such as light dosimeters and ultraviolet dosimeters.

 In order to specifically measure the amount of light entering the eye, personal circadian light meter called the Daysimeter has been developed.
 This is the first device created to accurately measure and characterize light (intensity, spectrum, timing, and duration) entering the eye that affects the human body's clock.

 The small, head-mounted device measures an individual's daily rest and activity patterns, as well as exposure to short-wavelength light that stimulates the circadian system.
 The device measures activity and light together at regular time intervals and electronically stores and logs its operating temperature.
 The Daysimeter can gather data for up to 30 days for analysis.